-When doctors treat breast cancer, their goal is to remove all of the cancer -- or as much of it as possible.
-Surgery is one of the mainstays of treatment, and today a procedure called modified radical mastectomy (MRM) has become a standard surgical treatment for early-stage breast cancers.
+When treating breast cancer, a doctor’s goal is to remove all of the cancer -- or as much of it as possible.
+Surgery is one of the mainstays of treatment, and a procedure called modified radical mastectomy (MRM) is now a standard surgical treatment for early-stage breast cancers.

-Modified radical mastectomy is especially helpful for early-stage breast cancer that has spread to the lymph nodes.
-Studies show that MRM is just as effective as radical mastectomy, but not nearly as disfiguring.
-MRM spares one or both of the chest muscles, preventing an unsightly hollow in the chest that is common after a traditional radical mastectomy.
+It’s especially helpful for treating early-stage breast cancer that has spread to the lymph nodes.
+Studies show MRM is as effective as a traditional radical mastectomy, but takes much less of a toll on a woman’s appearance.
+Because of the success with MRMs, traditional radical mastectomies are rarely done today.

-During a modified radical mastectomy, the surgeon removes the breast (including the skin, breast tissue, areola, and nipple) and most of the lymph nodes under the arm.
-The lining over the large muscle in the chest called the pectoralis major is also removed.
-However, this surgery spares the pectoralis major muscle itself.
+During the procedure, the surgeon removes the breast, including the skin, breast tissue, areola, and nipple, and most of the lymph nodes under the arm.
+The lining over the large muscle in the chest is also removed, but the muscle itself is left in place.

 What to Expect During an MRM

 While you are under general anesthesia, the surgeon will make a single incision across one side of the chest.
-The skin will be pulled back.
-Then the doctor will remove the entire breast tissue, the lining over the pectoralis major, as well as some of the lymph nodes under your arm.
-Finally, the doctor will close the incision.
+The skin is pulled back, and the doctor will remove the entire breast tissue, along with the lining over the pectoralis major.
+Usually, they’ll remove some of the lymph nodes under your arm, as well.

-Although research has found modified radical mastectomy to be generally safe and effective, like all surgical procedures it can have risks, which include:
+Although research has found MRM to be generally safe and effective, like all surgical procedures it can have risks.
+They include:

-Pockets of fluid forming underneath the incision (seromas)
+- Pockets of fluid forming underneath the incision (called seromas)

-Some people experience numbness in the upper arm, which is caused by damage to small nerves in the area where the lymph nodes are removed.
-There is a good chance that you will regain most of the feeling in your arm over time.
+Some people have numbness in the upper arm after surgery.
+It’s caused by damage to small nerves in the area where the lymph nodes are taken out.
+There is a good chance that you’ll regain most of the feeling in your arm over time.

-The lymph nodes that are removed will be sent to a lab for examination to determine whether the cancer has spread.
+Lymph nodes that are removed will be sent to a lab to see whether the cancer has spread to them.

 After a Modified Radical Mastectomy

-Once your surgery is complete, you will need to stay in the hospital for one or two nights.
-Thin plastic tubes will be placed in your breast area to drain off any fluid.
-These drains are attached to small suction devices.
-The drains will be removed about a week after your surgery.
-The hospital staff will show you how to care for the tubes until they are removed.
+After your surgery, you’ll stay in the hospital for one or two nights.
+Thin plastic tubes will be placed in your breast area and attached to small suction devices to drain any fluid.
+You’ll need to keep these drains in for up to 3 weeks.
+The hospital staff will show you how to care for them until your follow-up visit with the doctor.